MicrosoftEdge/MSEdgeExplainers/PerformanceNavigationTiming for User Agent Launch/security-privacy.md

 ## 2.6.
 Do the features in your specification expose information about the underlying platform to origins?

-This API exposes a new means for sites to infer whether the site was launched while the user agent was running under non-optimal performance conditions.
-Sites could infer that their site is set as the user’s home page.
-However, since this is the only information that a site can figure out about itself, and not information that other applications can find out, we do not consider this a significant concern given the benefit this change will provide.
-Additionally, such inference suffers from false positives, as the user may have invoked the URL and launched the browser from the OS shell or another non-browser application.
+This API coalesces multiple pieces of information into a single value.
+Sites might attempt to infer on a specific dimension.
+For example, this value could be coupled with the results of AdBlocker detection scripts to infer that more extensions are installed.
+However, this does not expose any other information about the extensions that maybe installed.
+Due to the noise added into this new field, this inference suffers from significant false positives.

 An analysis of fingerprinting capability provided by this surface suggests fairly limited impact.